-Australia covers 5% of the Earth's surface, land, and 27 450,000 square kilometers of maritime jurisdiction.
+Geographically speaking, the largest state in the Indian Ocean is Australia.
+With more than 14,000 kilometers of shoreline, it is the single-largest maritime jurisdictional area of any IO state.
 The northwestern territory of Australia is important for its natural gas export.
 Australia's maritime jurisdiction stretches from the mid-Indian Ocean, north near the equator, to the east to the continent of Australia, and to the south and along the Antarctica coast.
 This area is also known as the "Australia Search and Rescue Region" or "Australian Security Forces Authority Area".
 In addition to it, the external territories of Australia include Heard Island and McDonald Islands (southern Indian Ocean) at a distance of 2200 nautical miles southwest of Perth.
 Cocos (Keeling Islands, northeastern Indian Ocean) are 1600 nautical miles northwest of Perth and Christmas Islands (northeastern Indian Ocean) are 1400 nautical miles north of Perth.
-Ashmore and Cartier islands are 450 nautical miles west of Darwin and the Coral Sea islands are off the Queensland (Guide to Australian Maritime Security Arrangements, 2013).
+Ashmore and Cartier islands are 450 nautical miles west of Darwin and the Coral Sea islands are off the Queensland (Brewster, 2019).